Combating Advanced Persistent Threats: Challenges and Solutions: Implementation and Evaluation

 \subsection{Experimental Results}

-Fig.~5(a) illustrates the number of compromised nodes as the number of pivot servers (used for lateral movements) increases.
-As depicted in Fig. 5(a), different APT attack modes yield varying outcomes.
+{In the experiments, we configure 10 APT attack modes {within each scenario}, each allowing a maximum of 6 lateral movements.} Fig.~5(a) illustrates the number of compromised nodes when the number of pivot servers (used for lateral movements) increases, {under 10 different APT modes.
+Notably, the proposed approach successfully restores lateral movement chains in all 10 APT modes.
+Besides,} different APT attack modes yield varying outcomes.
 For instance, in mode 1, the adversary executes a hijacking attack during the 4th round of lateral movement, successfully taking control of both the domain controller and domain users.
-In contrast, the adversary in mode 6 only succeeds in taking control of one server throughout the lateral movement attempts.
-Fig.~5(b) shows the evolution of the trust value of the assessment object as the number of interactions increases under the APT evasion attack.
-It can be observed that the proposed approach exhibits significant improvement compared to the traditional probabilistic trust model \cite{17}.
-Fig. 5(c) shows the detection performance with and without adversarial subgraphs under various attack scenarios.
+In contrast, the adversary in mode 6 only succeeds in taking control of one server throughout the lateral movement attempts. {Additionally, the average time for APT attack chain reconstruction is under 3 minutes.
+In contrast, traditional approaches without CPA typically exceed 3 hours (and even several days in the worst case).}

+{In trust evaluation, both the proposed scheme and the probabilistic trust scheme \cite{17} initially use historical interaction data to calculate the direct trust, and subsequently derive the integrative trust by aggregating all the recommendations from other nodes using D-S theory.
+However, \cite{17} neglects the varied impact of diverse trust evidence on the overall trust value and neglects that malicious nodes usually tend to consistently provide untrustworthy services.} Fig.~5(b) shows the evolution of the trust value of the assessment object as the number of interactions increases under the APT evasion attack. {As seen in Fig.~5(b), by integrating time decay effects and the continuous sequence with rewarding/punishing effects, the proposed approach outperforms the probabilistic trust model \cite{17} in achieving more accurate trust evaluation results, thereby detecting and punishing APT evasion behaviors more effectively.}

+Fig. 5(c) illustrates the recall rates for different schemes with and without adversarial subgraphs under various attack scenarios.
 It can be seen that adversarial subgraphs significantly deteriorates the defensive effectiveness of conventional StreamSpot \cite{18} and Unicon \cite{7} schemes.
-Furthermore, the proposed scheme effectively defends against adversarial attacks and outperforms the mimicry-StreamSpot and mimicry-Unicon approaches, while maintaining a smaller performance gap compared to conventional StreamSpot and Unicon schemes without adversarial attacks.
+Furthermore, {in the adversarial setting, the proposed scheme exhibits significant improvements in recall rates across the six typical attack types}, compared with the mimicry-StreamSpot and mimicry-Unicon approaches.
+Besides, the proposed scheme maintains a smaller performance gap compared to conventional StreamSpot and Unicon schemes without adversarial attacks. {As such, it validates the robustness of the proposed approach against adversarial subgraph attacks.}